web-animations/web-animations-js/README.md

 ---------------------

 The polyfill is a JavaScript implementation of the Web Animations API.
-It is supported on modern versions of all major browsers, including-
+It is supported on modern versions of all major browsers, including:

 * Chrome
 * Firefox 27+